ionos-cloud/netlinklib/README.md

-# Netlinklib - speed-optimised netlink operations in Python
+# Netlinklib - speed-optimized netlink operations in Python

 This library is basically an alternative to [pyroute2](https://github.com/svinota/pyroute2/),